The River Tweed & the Scottish Borders

 A walking holiday in the Scottish Borders

-The hills and valleys of the Borders have always fired the passions – inspiring both bitter battles and great literary works.
-Our relaxed hotel-to-hotel walk explores the heart of this now tranquil region, revealing romantic ruins, timeless towns and famous Abbotsford – home of Sir Walter Scott.
+The hills and valleys of the Scottish Borders have always fired the passions – inspiring both bitter battles and great literary works.
+Explore the heart of this now tranquil region on our relaxed walking holiday from Peebles to Melrose, discovering romantic ruins, timeless towns, and famous Abbotsford – former home of Sir Walter Scott.

-And though they may lack the plunging drama of the Highlands, the understated Borders’ landscapes have inspired many an artist, including The Thirty-Nine Steps author, John Buchan, and the great Sir Walter Scott, who harboured a life-long love of Border history and folklore.
-Scott made his home in the region, and imposing Abbotsford with its splendid formal gardens is just one of the must-see sights on this holiday.
+With its splendid formal gardens, Abbotsford is just one of the must-see sights on this holiday.
 Another is Traquair House, Scotland’s oldest inhabited home and one-time refuge of Mary Queen of Scots, while the site of the Roman fort complex of Trimontium is remarkable as much for its scope as its spectacular setting amid the Eildon Hills.

 Gallery